Why your business isn't growing on social media

 We don’t need to tell you the obvious: You know how important a social media presence is to grow your business.

-You know not to post too much promotional content, to plan ahead, and to keep your channels active and consistent.
+You know not to post too much promotional content, to social media plan ahead, and to keep your channels active and consistent.
 You know what to avoid.

 But what do you do when you’re following all the right steps and still hit a plateau in your growth?

-You see, the real secret of consistent social media growth is all about having an overall plan.
+You see, the real secret of consistent social media growth is all about having an overall plan or more importantly a social media marketing plan.
 Learning and improving go hand in hand with tracking and reflecting so it’s important to...
 1) Have a clear and goal-orientated plan for your social media content 2) Find your most engaged audience 3) Keep tabs on your performance every step of the way

 1) Growing your business on social media with specific goals